rusefi/rusefi_documentation/Fuel/Fuel_Control/MAF.md

     StandardAirCharge = engine displacement / number of cylinders * 1.2929

 This produces the air mass for cylinder filling at 100% VE under standard SAE conditions.
-Using this we can relate our cylinder air mass back to a standardised 100% cylinder filling and this we have a "load" value to use when tuning.
+Using this we can relate our cylinder air mass back to a standardised 100% cylinder filling and thus we have a "load" value to use when tuning.

     airChargeLoad = 100 * cylinder Airmass / Standard AirCharge